 - bone marrow aspiration and biopsy

+The quicker a ganglioneuroblastoma is diagnosed, the quicker it can be treated and prevented from spreading.
 Treatment usually begins with surgical removal of the tumor.
-Then chemotherapy and radiation are used to prevent regrowth.
+Chemotherapy and radiation are then used to prevent regrowth.

 Ganglioneuroblastomas are intermediate tumors growing in nerve tissue.

-Ganglioneuromas are benign tumors of mature ganglion and nerve sheaths.
+Ganglioneuromas are benign tumors of mature ganglia and nerve sheaths.
 Removal is usually the only treatment necessary.

 Gangliocytomas are tumors made up of mature neurons, occurring mainly in the brain, but also anywhere in the central nervous system (brain or spine).

 Gangliogliomas are slow-growing tumors in the central nervous system, frequently found in the temporal lobe of the brain, and mainly in children and young adults.